-The Federal Court and Federal Circuit Court Regulation 2012 which set the filing and other fees that must be paid in relation to proceedings in the Federal Court.
+The Federal Court and Federal Circuit and Family Court Regulations 2012 which set the filing and other fees that must be paid in relation to proceedings in the Federal Court.

 The individual, organisation or corporation against whom/which legal proceedings are commenced.
 Also known as a ‘defendant’ in admiralty and corporations matters and in some courts.
 In an appeal it is the party who/ which did not commence the appeal.